Hanzo

 # Enable versioning

-# List object versions
+# List versions

-# Restore a previous version
+# Get a specific version

 Encryption